 She passed away in late 1946 of complications from a lengthy cold.

 Not long after her death, a series of letters between de Vargas and friend Gualterio Quinonas were arranged into a book, ‘The Armless Marvel, Mary Belle.’
-This 1949 publication portrays one of the most unique of Natchitoches’ abundance of storied residents.
+This 1949 publication is a detailed portrayal one of the most unique among Natchitoches’ abundance of storied residents.